luiznux/dotfiles/arch-install-guide.md

 # My config
 My configuration is not very sophisticated, I just partition with a separate home directory and two other boot partitions.
-In addition, I use LUKS encryption, together with an LVM (Logical Volume Management), so the data is organized and secure.
+In addition, I use LUKS encryption, together with a  LVM (Logical Volume Management), so the data is organized and secure.
 The figure below illustrates how my partitioning is configured.

 ```mermaid